-What will defining a problem achieve?
+What will defining the problem with design thinking achieve?

 At this phase, you should have already observed and formed a deep understanding of who it is you’re solving a problem for—the pain points they face, the preferences they have and an overview of the journey they take in their day-to-day lives.
 By combining the insights and learnings gathered from the empathy phase, a more exact point of view can be defined.

 What makes a good problem statement?

-The problem statement is all about the people you’re trying to help, the needs discovered in the empathy stage are what we use to frame it.
+The problem statement is all about the people you’re trying to help.
+The needs discovered in the empathy stage are what we use to frame it.
 This provides a focus to keep the statement user-centric.

 Finding the right balance with the problem statement is essential.
-Creative freedom is necessary to allow for unexpected insights to happen, to allow exploration for all ideas.
+Creative freedom is necessary to allow for unexpected insights to happen - to allow exploration for all ideas.
 Therefore the statement shouldn’t include technical requirements or anything too specific that would create a narrow view and manipulate the direction of the solution.
-However making the statement too broad can make it feel too big of a task.
+However, making the statement too broad can make it feel too big of a task.
 It needs to have enough constraint to be manageable.

 Finally, it helps to use a verb to start a problem statement to make your problem action-orientated.

-How to define your problem statement
+How to write your problem statement

-The data collected within the empathy stage is collated into one space, and this wall of information creates something similar to a moodboard.
+The data collected within the empathy stage is collated into one space, and this wall of information creates something similar to a mood board.
 When completed, themes and patterns should become visible between the pieces of information.
 These findings should be grouped, explored and used to identify the meaningful needs of your user base.
 This will help inform your problem statement direction.

 A problem statement is more commonly called a point of view statement (POV).
 Using all the insights you have discovered in the previous steps, they are combined to find the right design challenges that need to be addressed.
 A POV reframes a design challenge into an actionable statement that can then have solutions applied to it.
 A POV is the combination of these three parts: User, Need and Insight.

-Problem statements are typically set up like this:
+POV statements are typically set up like this:

-[User] needs [Need] because [Insight]
+[User] needs [Need] because [Insight].

 ‘How might we’ questions

-When a problem statement has been defined, idea generation can begin.
+When a POV statement has been defined, idea generation can begin.
 To give a starting point for that stage to happen, “How might we” (HMW) questions are created off the back of the POV.